Inductor

 Initial value of inductor current iL — initial value of coil current iL

-Initial value of coil current .
-Coil current without taking into account parallel conduction.
+The initial value of the coil current .
+Coil current without regard to parallel conductivity.